turboLJY/Few-Shot-KG2Text/README.md

 - Python 3.7
 - Pytorch 1.8
 - torch-geometric
+- transformers
 - Anaconda3

-# Datasets
+# Datasets and Models
 Our processed KG-to-Text datasets, including WebNLG, Agenda and GenWiki-Fine, can be downloaded from [Google drive]().
 Specifically, we choose the three largest domains, i.e., Food, Airport, and Building, from WebNLG, and two largest domains, i.e., Sports and Games, from GenWiki-Fine.
 Their original datasets can be downloaded from [WebNLG](https://webnlg-challenge.loria.fr/challenge_2017/), [Agenda](https://github.com/rikdz/GraphWriter), and [Genwiki](https://github.com/zhijing-jin/genwiki).
 The WebNLG dataset is made of xml files, you can refer to [this repository](https://github.com/zhijing-jin/WebNLG_Reader) to transform them into json files.
+We utilize the large version of BART from Hugging Face.

 # Training Instructions